 Citizen scientists are playing an increasingly important role in providing bird observation data that complement this Wellington City five-minute bird count dataset, enabling us to map the distribution of birds in Wellington City to a level of detail never done before.
-A total of 47,332 verified observations of native forest birds have been contributed by citizen scientists in Wellington City between 2011 and 2020 and are included on the distribution maps in this report.
-94%, or 44,397 observations, have been contributed via the New Zealand eBird database, making eBird by far the most preferred, and most popular database used by Wellington-based citizen scientists that have an interest in birds.
-A further 5% (2360 observations) were submitted via the iNaturalist NZ database, making this the second most preferred database used by Wellington-based citizen scientists.
+A total of 70,712 verified observations of native forest birds have been contributed by citizen scientists in Wellington City between 2011 and 2022 and are included on the distribution maps in this report.
+90%, or 63,934 observations, have been contributed via the New Zealand eBird database, making eBird by far the most popular database used by Wellington-based citizen scientists that have an interest in birds.
+A further 9% (6,204 observations) were submitted via the iNaturalist NZ database, making this the second most preferred database used by Wellington-based citizen scientists.
 An additional 1% of records (574 observations) were sourced from the Great Kererū Count.

 The contribution that citizen scientists have made to this bird monitoring programme has provided at least two benefits.
-Firstly, because citizen scientists are collecting observations from a large number of locations not being sampled as part of this project, the resulting bird distribution maps are considerably more detailed than if they had been derived from the 5-minute bird count data alone.
+Firstly, because citizen scientists are collecting observations from a large number of locations not being sampled as part of this project, the resulting bird distribution maps are considerably more detailed than if they had been derived from the five-minute bird count data alone.
 These distribution maps have provided insights into the habitat use of native bird species in Wellington City, and have greatly improved our ability to map the steadily expanding ranges of species such as kākā and kākāriki / red-crowned parakeets as they colonise native forest habitats beyond Zealandia's predator-proof fence.
-The second benefit is the role that citizen scientists play in detecting rare,
+The second benefit is the role that citizen scientists play in detecting rare, cryptic or re-colonising bird species in Wellington City.
+Because citizen scientists are collecting bird observations year-round, they are much better placed to detect colonising species or those species which are naturally rare, cryptic or nocturnal.
+Indeed, our knowledge of the presence and distribution of three native forest bird species that occur in Wellington City (ruru / morepork; koekoeā / long-tailed cuckoo and tītitipounamu / rifleman), is entirely derived from citizen science data at present, as none of these species have yet been detected during a five-minute bird count.